15 cafes worth the trip across Hong Kong, editor-ranked by TableJourney. All Hong Kong guides.

 stanley · 2 Stanley Market Road, Stanley, Hong Kong

-Sei Yik in Stanley is a tiny seafront cha chaan teng plating French toast and stuffed pineapple bun on a strip of metal counter behind the market, with a queue out to the Stanley waterfront.
+Sei Yik in Stanley is a tiny seafront cha chaan teng plating French toast and stuffed pineapple bun on a strip of metal counter behind the market.

 Tip: The peanut butter French toast is the order; takeaway and eat it on the seafront promenade.